theocharides/boston_sim/README.md

 ## Overview

 This Boston simulator allocates housing units to Boston parcels where residential unit capacity exists.
 Residential units are allocated based on market strength and acquisition cost.
 The simulator recomputes neighborhood accessibility for each parcel based on housing and ammenity growth.
-Parcel prices then update as parcels walkability scores are updated.
+Parcel prices then update as parcel walkability scores change.

 ## Preprocessing